House of Nassau: Background and origins

 The ancestral coat of arms of the Ottonian line of the house of Nassau is shown below.
 Their distant cousins of the Walramian line added a red coronet to distinguish them.
 There is no documentation on how and why these arms came to be.
 As a symbol of nobility, the lion was always a popular in western culture going all the way back to Hercules.
 Using the heraldic insignia of a dominant power was a way, and still is a way, to show loyalty to that power.
 Not using that insignia is a way to show independence.
 The Netherlands, as territories bordering on the Holy Roman Empire with its Roman eagle and France with its Fleur-de-lis, had many examples of this.
 The lion was so heavily used in the Netherlands for various provinces and families (see Leo Belgicus) that it became the national arms of the Dutch Republic, its successor states the Netherlands, Belgium, and Luxembourg.
 Blue, because of its nearness to purple, which in the northern climes tended to fade (red was the other choice), was also a popular color for those with royal aspirations.
 The billets could have been anything from blocks of wood to abstractions of the reinforcements holding the shield together.
 The fact that these were arms were very similar to those of the counts of Burgundy (Franche-Comté) did not seem to cause too much confusion.
-It also held with one of the basic tenants of heraldry, that arms could not be repeated within a kingdom, but Nassau was considered to be in the Kingdom of Germany, while Franche-Comté was in the kingdom of Burgundy (see also Scrope v Grosvenor).
+It also held with one of the basic tenets of heraldry, that arms could not be repeated within a kingdom, but Nassau was considered to be in the Kingdom of Germany, while Franche-Comté was in the kingdom of Burgundy (see also Scrope v Grosvenor).

 Coats of arms of sovereignty also show the territories that the dynasty claims to rule over.
 The principle ones are depicted below, i.e.